GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

 **-M**\ [*list*]
     Write the times and names of all relief grids (and density grids if **-W** is set) that were created to the text file *list*.
 Requires **-T**.
 If no *list* file is given then we write to standard output.
-    The leading numerical column will be times in years, while the last trailing text word is formatted time.
+    The leading numerical column will be time in years, while the last trailing text word is formatted time.
     The output listing is suitable as input to :doc:`grdflexure </supplements/potential/grdflexure>`.
     **Note**: The output records thus contain *time reliefgrid* [ *densitygrid* ] *timetag*.